opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 This is a performance limit and should therefore be set high.
 Results close to the limit are not guaranteed to be optimal.
 Use itinerary-filters to limit what is presented to the client.
-The duration can be set per mode(`maxAccessEgressDurationForMode`), because some street modes searches are much more resource intensive than others.
+The duration can be set per mode(`maxDurationForMode`), because some street modes searches are much more resource intensive than others.
 A default value is applied if the mode specific value do not exist.